Windsor railway station, Melbourne: Sidings

 The St Kilda and Brighton Railway Company experienced financial difficulties and, in 1862, was bought by the Melbourne and Suburban Railway Company.
 The track, bridge and trestles between St Kilda and Punt Road were dismantled, but a short section was retained as a siding at Windsor.
 Due to the track alignments, there were two level crossings within 100 metres on Union Street, because the siding continued to be used for shunting trains from the Brighton line, and to carry screenings from the Richmond quarries to a commercial depot on Punt Road (then known as Hoddle Street).

 Perversely, it was due to local annoyance at the siding level crossing near the station that trains won the legal right-of-way at road-rail intersections in Victoria.
-Indignant at the delays to horse-drawn traffic caused by trains, and in particular the perpetually closed and unmanned crossing at the siding, local councillors from Prahran marched to the level crossing in question one morning in 1869, with a group of workers who began to rip up the tracks on the siding.
+Indignant at the delays to horse-drawn traffic caused by trains, and in particular the perpetually closed and unstaffed crossing at the siding, local councillors from Prahran marched to the level crossing in question one morning in 1869, with a group of workers who began to rip up the tracks on the siding.
 On 17 April of that year, the matter was brought to court and, although the railways won the right-of-way case, the siding was not reconstructed.

 No evidence of the bridge over St Kilda Road or the embankments remain, although the alignment of the loop can be traced by the residual parkland and some oddly-shaped property boundaries.
 A small park to the west of Windsor is called "Windsor Siding".